 A CDN, or Content Delivery Network, is a necessity for most online video needs.
 By distributing content to hundreds or thousands of servers, CDNs increase loading speed, reduce buffering and lagging, and decrease latency.
 However, CDNs differ in speed, best use, and geography.
 In fact, that’s why we decided to write this live streaming CDN comparison for online video delivery.

 In this article, we’ll do a CDN comparison of some of the top providers.
 Specifically, we’ll compare streaming solutions offered through CloudFront, Azure, Edgecast, and Akamai.
 We’ll also discuss the factors that differentiate these CDNs, including size, focus, geography, cost, security, and support.
-Finally, we’ll share with you the best way to get access to a powerful CDN in order to improve your video delivery.
+Finally, we’ll share the best way to get access to a powerful CDN to improve your video delivery.

-Let’s begin with a closer look at what CDNs do.
-After that context, we’ll consider key factors to keep in mind when you do a CDN comparison.
+First, let’s begin with a closer look at how CDNs work.
+Then, we’ll consider key factors to keep in mind when you do a CDN comparison.

 Why use a CDN (Content Delivery Network)?